complete-dope/complete-dope.github.io/_posts/2024-12-04-Learning-React.md

 Using hooks makes sense, as the whole react code is async and for it to read values we need to use hooks , normal declaration of variable doesnt work correctly in this case

+### Component Rendering

+The way the component renders in React is quite interesting , at 2 times re-rendering happens, when a component's state or props change, the component re-renders.

+If any state variable get defined inside a component, and it gets updated then the component re-renders and second is if the component takes a prop and that gets prop gets updated , the component re-renders